Important: Please check here for information and resources pertaining to Emergency Relief from the University of Kentucky.

 Student Complaints outside of the processes identified above should use this online form.
 Complaints submitted should meet the following criteria:

 As appropriate, complaints will be referred directly to the department or unit involved.
 You will be contacted by the appropriate University official via email or telephone within ten business days.
 If the impacted party has not heard from the department or unit involved within ten business days, please contact the Dean of Students Office at 895-257-3755.
+Distance Learning students who are unsatisfied with the outcome of the institutional process for handling complaints may view appeal procedures on UK Online.

 In accordance with the Higher Learning Commission Policy FDCR.A.10.030 – Institutional Records of Student Complaints, the University of Kentucky has established the above outlined student complaint procedures.
 The University of Kentucky is required by law to share information about the complaints with its accrediting agency, the Southern Association of College and Schools Commission on Colleges; however, individual identities will not be revealed without the express permission of the complainant or as required by law.